You Were Just Diagnosed With Adult ADHD. Now What?

 Masking & Burnout

-The exhausting performance of appearing "normal" — and what happens when the performance finally breaks down.
+The exhausting performance of appearing "normal" for decades, and what happens when the performance finally breaks down.

 Read About Masking →